 As an avocation, Marilyn worked as a radio producer and co-host for nearly three decades, first on the weekly program on business issues, “Econo-News,” and then, from 1995 to 2014, on “Beyond the Pale: Jewish Culture and Politics,” both on WBAI.

 Active in her community as well, Marilyn is the co-founder of Jews for Racial and Economic Justice (established in 1990) and for many years was co-chair of its board.
 She served on the board of directors of the American Israeli Civil Liberties Coalition (l990-1995), on the Middle East Task Force of the Fellowship of Reconciliation (l991-1995), and on the board of directors of the National Women’s Education Fund, Washington DC (l975-l987).

-Steven Pacheco, Associate Facilitator
+Steven Pacheco, Facilitator

-Steven is a rising senior at John Jay College of Criminal Justice, majoring in Sociology.
+Steven is a sophomore at John Jay College of Criminal Justice, majoring in Sociology.
 Growing up in the Highbridge section of The Bronx, social injustices have always been within arm’s reach in his everyday life.
 With this sort of upbringing, his desire and passion to combat these inequities emerged.
 He can be found doing activist work with various grass-root organizations to fight against the oppression of the masses.
 Aside from working in conjunction with various grass-root organizations, Steven enjoys writing songs and poetry.
 Music is equally as important to him as his social service endeavors, and so he also works to develop talent and propel these acts to reach the next level.
 Steven plays the role of mentor to youth and his peers looking to exceed the limits set before them.

 Gordon Skinner, Videographer